Quantitative Bounds for Sorting-Based Permutation-Invariant Embeddings: Estimating Embedding Dimensions

-where $s\in \RR^{nD}$.
-Since we know that $\cal M$ does not contain the zero matrix, we know that for every $\bfX,\bfY$ there exists some $s$ such that $f\left( \bfX,\bfY; s \right)\neq 0 $.
-The claim then follows by the finite witness theorem. } This proof uses elementary results from linear algebra and constructs a closed algebraic set $\calR$ that satisfies the desired properties.
+This proof uses elementary results from linear algebra and constructs a closed algebraic set $\calR$ that satisfies the desired properties.
 As in the previous theorem, we may assume without loss of generality that $M=2nd-d$.